Program

 2:30 PM - 3:30 PM : Session 7 : Peak Power Management

-Energy Storage Solution (BESS) Supporting EV Fast Charging Infrastructure : Brian Walters, Chief Executive Officer, Vortex Technology Group & Curt de Gourville, VP Business Development, Vortex Technology Group
+Energy Storage Solution (BESS) Supporting EV Fast Charging Infrastructure : Brian Walters, Chief Executive Officer, Vortex Technology Group & Curt de Gourville, Chief Technology Officer, Vortex Technology Group

-Light EVs and the New Paradign in Residential Energy Management : Ronald Denom, COO, dcbel Inc.
+Light EVs and the New Paradign in Residential Energy Management : Mark Mandzik, Head, Customer Fulfillment Partnerships, dcbel Inc.

 2:30 PM - 3:30 PM : Session 8 : Battery Life Cycle & Industry Input on Government Regulations